markng/django-allauth/README.rst

         # Needed to login by username in Django admin, regardless of `allauth`
         "django.contrib.auth.backends.ModelBackend",

-        # `allauth` specific authentication methods, such as login by e-mail
+        # `allauth` specific authentication methods, such as login by email
         "allauth.account.auth_backends.AuthenticationBackend",
         ...
     )